pydanny/pydanny.github.com/posts2013/2013-04-20-off-to-europe.rst

 We could have talked ourselves out of going.
 We nearly did.
 However, even with our workload this is the chance of a lifetime.

 Finally, for the next two weeks I'll only be able to access the internet for a few minutes per day.
 Please expect my responses to emails and tweets to be slower than normal.

+**Update:** In the middle of all of this, I was invited to keynote Django Circus: http://blog.djangocircus.com/post/48439600279/meet-daniel-greenfeld